jonjonsson/Emby-MDBList-Collection-Creator/README.md

 # Emby MDBList Collection Creator 1.8

 This tool allows you to convert lists from MDBList.com into collections within your Emby media server.
-MDBList aggregates content lists from various platforms including Trakt and IMDB)
+MDBList aggregates content lists from various platforms including Trakt and IMDB.

 ## Features

 * List Conversion: Transform MDBList lists into Emby collections
 * Metadata Refresh: Keep ratings up-to-date for newly released content
-* Collection Images: Upload both local and remote images for collections
+* Collection Images: Upload local or remote images for collections posters
-* Seasonal collections: Specify when a collections should be visible
+* Seasonal Collections: Specify when a collections should be visible
+* Collection Ordering: Show your collections in order of which one was update
 * Backup & Restore: Additional utilities to backup and restore watch history and favorites

 ## Prerequisites: